nylas/components/README.md

 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for information about how to get involved.
 We welcome bug reports, questions, and pull requests.

-Please view our [development documentation](DOCUMENTATION.md) for information about how we've built things.
+Please view our [development documentation](DOCUMENTATION.md) for information about how we've built our Components.

 ## License